GoogleCloudPlatform/applied-ai-engineering-samples/README.md

     * Under Sign-in Method add provider as Google

+4. Initialize Firebase

+    ```
+    cd applied-ai-engineering-samples

+    cd frontend

+    firebase login --no-localhost

+    firebase init hosting

+    ```

+    * firebase login --reauth --no-localhost # this command can be used re authenticate in case of authentication errors

+    * Use the down arrow to select the option Use an existing project

+    * For the public directory prompt provide >> /dist/frontend/browser

+    * Rewrite all URLs to index prompt enter >> Yes (Enter No for any other options)

+    * You should now see firebase.json created in the folder

 5. Update the Config Object and Endpoint URLs for the frontend

-    In the file [`/frontend/src/assets/constants.ts`](/frontend/src/assets/constants.ts) replace the config object with the one you copied in the above step and replace the ENDPOINT_TALK2DATA with the Service URL from the Endpoint Deployment section above.
+    In the file [`/frontend/src/assets/constants.ts`](/frontend/src/assets/constants.ts) replace the config object with the one you copied in the above step and replace the ENDPOINT_OPENDATAQNA with the Service URL from the Endpoint Deployment section above.

     ***Note that these variables need to be exported using "export" keyword.
 So make sure export is mentioned for both the variables***